-Housing providers must get consent to run background checks and adhere to HUD recommendations for using criminal background checks, which include avoiding blanket policies for deny applicants with criminal convictions, assessing applicants and their criminal histories on a case-by-case basis, and only denying an applicant when they demonstrate a risk to the safety of other residents.
+Housing providers must get consent to run background checks and adhere to HUD recommendations for using criminal background checks, which include avoiding blanket policies for deny applicants with criminal convictions, assessing applicants and their criminal histories on a caseby-case basis, and only denying an applicant when they demonstrate a risk to the safety of other residents.
+This page is intentionally left blank - double sided printing.